debjitl45/day4/README.md

 Q29.
-How to set the active profile in Spring Boot?
+How to set the active profile in Spring Boot?<br>
 There are two ways to set the active profile in Spring Boot.

 Pass in the active profile as an argument while launching the application.